 Pancreatic cancer develops over a long time span, providing a strong rationale for developing techniques for early detection.
 It may take ten years or more between the initial mutation and first non-metastatic tumor cell, and another five years for the development of metastatic capacity and death after an additional two years.
 This implies a therapeutic window of opportunity for both early diagnosis and treatment.
 Chromothripsis is a new concept that involves the simultaneous acquisition of multiple mutations in a single catastrophic event.
 This phenomenon may be present in 2%-3% of all human cancers, but the incidence may be higher in certain tumors, such as osteosarcomas and chordomas.

 Patients with pancreatic cancer usually have generic symptoms and are often difficult to diagnose at an early stage.
 There are several risk groups where secondary screening for pancreatic cancer may be appropriate, e.g., patients with heredity, IPMN, or new-onset diabetes mellitus[70,83-85].
 Distinguishing pancreatic cancer-associated diabetes from the more common general type 2 diabetes may identify individuals with a potentially resectable pancreatic cancer[70-71].
 Huang et al identified vanin-1 and matrix metalloproteinase 9 as useful biomarkers for the discrimination of pancreatic cancer-associated diabetes from type II diabetes.

 Artificial neural networks represent non-linear pattern recognition techniques that simulate the analytic processes of the human brain.
 They have been utilized in complex medical decision-making, including diagnosis, prognosis and risk stratification.
 A major benefit of these networks is the ability to recognize complex relationships between input and output data that may be hidden to conventional statistical methods.
 Initial reports on the use of artificial neural networks combined with proteomic data have provided promising results concerning the detection of pancreatic cancer.
 The future application of artificial neural networks based on parameters including age, smoking, heredity, chronic pancreatitis, new-onset diabetes mellitus, biomarkers and imaging findings imply promise for early detection of pancreatic cancer, and may be used as screening tools.

 Nanomedicine is defined as the application of nanotechnology to medicine.
 Nanoparticles are in the range of 1-100 nm.
 Examples of nanoparticles include liposomes (phospholipid vesicles), dendrimers (synthetic polymers), carbon nanotubes (fullerene), quantum dots (colloidal fluorescent semiconductor nanocrystals), magnetic nanoparticles (spherical nanocrystals with a Fe2+ and Fe3+ core) and gold nanoparticles (metallic nanoparticles).
 The application of nanoparticles in medicine include e.g., diagnostics, imaging and drug delivery.

 While monofunctional nanoparticles only carry out one function, multifunctional nanoparticles have the ability to perform several tasks.
-Multifunctional nanocarriers using a specific targeting agent, an imaging probe, a cell-penetrating agent such as TAT peptide, a biocompatible polymer such as polyethylene glycol (PEG) and an anti-cancer drug, may result in effective tumor destruction with minimal toxicity (Figure ).
+Multifunctional nanocarriers using a specific targeting agent, an imaging probe, a cell-penetrating agent such as TAT peptide, a biocompatible polymer such as polyethylene glycol (PEG) and an anti-cancer drug, may result in effective tumor destruction with minimal toxicity (Figure 1).